dev-scripts/prakashbhandari.com.np/content/posts/create-q-a-with-open-ai-nodejs-and-react.md

 and integrate with frontend by using React framework.
 I will use ` GPT-3 - text-davinci-003` model to create Q & A.

 ## NodeJS Backend App

+We will create a small backend app in NodeJS using `Node.js library`.
+This app will teaks question as input form API and send to the OpenAI GPT model.

 ### App files and folders structure

 ```